noah-art3mis/intersect/README.md

 -   fun pca
 -   bm25 looks similar to the semantic displacement and not that much to the semantic search
+-   either very different from the original one

 ## TODO